cyberjunky/3commas-cyber-bots/README.md

 When the SHAREDIR option is used, this script will try to read a `.pairexclude` file for each configured bot.
 If a pair is listed in the file it will be excluded from the pairs before updating the bot.
 This can be usefull when also using the DealCluster script in parallel with this script.

+3Commas does not allow a bot without trading pairs, however, based on the configuration and market an empty list can be the result.
+Enable `allowmaxdealchange` and `allowbotstopstart` to decrease the number of active deals, or stop the bot when no pairs are available.
+When the bot is stopped, and there are pairs available again, it will be started.

 NOTE: make sure you specify a 'Trading 24h minimal volume' value in your bot(s), otherwise you can end up with 'shitcoins'.
 Check the LunarCrush website or galaxyscore.log file after running in debug mode for a while to see which coins and values are retrieved, and decide how much risk you want to take.

 ### Configuration